 The currency in Hamburg is the EURO.

 Hamburg city centre is very close to the airport.
 Every train from Hamburg airport goes to Hamburg Hauptbahnhof (Hamburg Central Station), takes just 25 minutes and costs a couple of euros.
+Alternatively, you can book an airport transfer on i’way.

 Uber isn’t available in Hamburg but there is an alternative – FREENOW, which you can find here.